subsquid/docs/docs/sdk/resources/persisting-data/bigquery.md

 Tables are made out of statically typed columns.
 Available types are listed on the [reference page](/sdk/reference/store/bigquery).

-## Deploying to Subsquid Cloud
+## Deploying to SQD Cloud

-We discourage uploading any sensitive data with squid code when [deploying](/cloud) to Subsquid Cloud.
+We discourage uploading any sensitive data with squid code when [deploying](/cloud) to SQD Cloud.
 To pass your [credentials JSON](https://cloud.google.com/docs/authentication/application-default-credentials#GAC) to your squid, create a [Cloud secret](/cloud/resources/env-variables/#secrets) variable populated with its contents:
 ```bash
 sqd secrets set GAC_JSON_FILE < creds.json
 ```